SAP-samples/teched2022-IN261/exercises/ex1/README.md

 ![Go](/./images/IN261-ex1-8.png)

-4. Select our example channel SAP_CP_XF_EXAMPLE by clicking on the arrow behind the name
+4. Select our example channel SAP_CP_XF_261 by clicking on the arrow behind the name

 ![Pic 9](/./images/IN261-ex1-9.png)